Xaunther/YPP_Flag_Shoppes/README.md

 # Compiling
 The script has been develoved on windows, using Visual Studio Code and Visual Studio 2017, through CMake.
+It can also be compiled in Ubuntu with ease.
+However, CURL seems to get stuck while downloading and I can't spot the problem yet

 # External libraries
 libcurl https://curl.haxx.se/libcurl/ library has been used in order to interact with the yppedia webpages containing the info.